richard-d-zapata/ansible-role-oracle-java/README.md

     export JAVA_VERSION=1.8.0_192

-Or, provide as part of the ansible-playbook run (see below).
+Or, provide it as an "extra-vars" role variable for the ansible-playbook run:

+    -e "java_version=11.0.1"

 ### Example Playbook Runs